 I wish I could claim that my passion for art burned brightly throughout those years, but alas, the need to make a living took prominence.
 As with many people, I always promised myself that when I retired I would get back to painting again.
-That time came in 1989, when my late wife and I were living the winter months in our condo in Destin, Florida.
-Robert Long, a talented watercolour artist, was offering private lessons from his nearby condo.
-He was my mentor, and made my retirement years infinitely richer.
+That time came in 1989 when my late wife and I were living the winter months in our condo in Destin, Florida.
+The late Robert Long, a talented watercolour artist, was offering private lessons from his nearby condo.
+He was my mentor and made my retirement years infinitely richer.

 In those days Robert taught only technique, and there were rarely more than four to six of us in those early classes.
 From Robert, I regained my interest in photography as an adjunct to painting, and as the cliche goes – I never looked back.
 I have had many paintings accepted and hung in exhibitions in Florida and Ontario, where I now live.
 I’ve won some prizes, come first in some exhibitions, and occasionally won the Citizens’ Choice awards.
 But I mainly paint for fun – hence the choice of name for this site.